johnjones4/white-vest/Readme.md

 ### Air

-This software requires [I2C](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c), [SPI0](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/), SPI1, and [Serial](https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4) to be enabled on a Raspberry Pi.
-(To enable SPI1, add `dtoverlay=spi1-3cs` to the file `/boot/config.txt`.)
+This software requires [I2C](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c), [SPI0](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/), and [Serial](https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4) to be enabled on a Raspberry Pi.

 To install this software on a Raspberry Pi, execute the following: